Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-where $N_\theta$ is the total number of fluxes.
-Here $s_c, s_f$ are the cyclotron and guiding center topological shifts\cite{wen1992classification,park2014guiding} of the FQH state, with $s_c=2n+1$, where $n$ is the LL index, and $\nu$ is the filling factor.
-Note that $\nu$ and $s_f$ are topological indices\cite{wen1992classification} characterising the FQH topological phase (and $s_f=0$ for integer $\nu$).
-If all $k$ magnetic fluxes are inserted at the north pole, a $k$-stacked Abelian anyon is created with charge $k\nu$ and the corresponding many-body wavefunction has quantum number $L_z=-kN_e/2$.
-An adiabatic rotation of the sphere about the z-axis by $2\pi$ thus give a Berry phase of $\gamma_1=-kN_e\pi$.
-On the other hand, if we create the $k-$stacked anyon at the south pole, the same $2\pi$ rotation gives the Berry phase of $\gamma_1=kN_e\pi$.
-The difference between the two phases is given by:

-This phase difference captures the coupling of the $k-$stacked anyon with both the total magnetic flux through the sphere surface ($N_{\theta}$), and the total Gaussian curvature of the sphere\cite{read2008quasiparticle}, which is the solid angle of $4\pi$.
-The first term on the RHS of Eq.(\ref{phase12a}) is the usual Aharonov-Bohm phase from the coupling of the anyon charge $ke\nu$ to the magnetic flux.
-Note that for the Laughlin state, $s_f=\nu^{-1}-1$ and the three terms in Eq.(\ref{phase12b}) sums up to the intrinsic angular momentum as given in Eq.(\ref{total am}), but now for an arbitrary topological phase.
-This is understood as the parallel transport on the sphere induces a self-rotation of the quasihole, contributing to the total Berry phase an amount proportional to its intrinsic angular momentum\cite{wen1992classification,einarsson1995fractional,read2008quasiparticle}
+The first term on the RHS captures the coupling of the $k-$stacked anyon to the total magnetic flux.
+The additional terms are understood as the parallel transport on the sphere inducing a self-rotation of the quasihole due to the presence of the Gaussian curvature\cite{wen1992classification,einarsson1995fractional,read2008quasiparticle}.
+For the special case of the Laughlin state, $s_f=\nu^{-1}-1$ and the three terms in Eq.(\ref{phase12b}) sums up to Eq.(\ref{total am}).

-The physical operation on the sphere can also be mapped onto the disk by a conformal stereographic projection (see Fig.\ref{string argument}c).
-The north pole of the sphere is mapped to the center of the disk while the south pole is mapped to the infinity.
-A $2\pi$ rotation of the quasiholes about the z-axis on the sphere is then mapped to the adiabatic dragging of the quasiholes in a circular loop on the disk.
-It is important to note that $\gamma_1$ on the sphere corresponds to the self-rotation of the quasiholes at the origin on the disk, but when the quasiholes are adiabatically dragged in a loop, only the disk counterpart of $\Delta\gamma_{12}$ is measurable, either from the numerical calculation or from the physical Hamiltonian: it gives the total phase that is entirely the Aharonov-Bohm phase from the magnetic field enclosed in the loop (or the first term in Eq.(\ref{phase12a})), since the curvature is zero everywhere on the disk.
+On the disk this quantity corresponds to the Berry phase of a $k$-stack moving in an infinitely large circle\cite{fano1986configuration}.
+The north pole is mapped to the center of the disk while the south pole is mapped to infinity.
+A $2\pi$ rotation of the quasiholes about the $z$-axis on the sphere corresponds to their adiabatic dragging in a circular loop on the disk.
+It is important to note that only $\Delta\gamma_{21}$ is measurable as the AB phase since the curvature is zero everywhere on the disk.
+This is contrary to the naive view that, since a quasihole moving in a circular loop on the disk is equivalent to rotating the entire system, the associated Berry phase should be given by only $\gamma_2$\cite{leinaas2002spin, li1992spin}.
+Subtracting from $\gamma_2$ the angular momentum of the neutral ground state\cite{leinaas2002spin} gives the angular momentum of the quasihole\cite{comparin2022measurable}, but still does not give the right phase.
+Instead, the measurable quantity is the \emph{excess} angular momentum from that of the quasihole placed at the rotation center.